How to apply for accreditation, comply with your accreditation and packaging waste technical information.

 Notice of wind-up or insolvency

 You must tell your environmental regulator as soon as you can if your business is being wound up, has become insolvent, or is going into receivership or administration.

 Suspended or cancelled accreditation

-Your environmental regulator will suspend or cancel your accreditation if you:
+Your environmental regulator may suspend or cancel your accreditation if you:

-- fail to meet any of the accreditation conditions in schedule 5 of the Packaging Regulations, or specific conditions for your site – this includes non-submission of quarterly reports, even if they’re zero
+- fail to meet any of the accreditation conditions in Schedule 5 of the Packaging Regulations, or specific conditions for your site – this includes non-submission of quarterly reports, even if they’re zero

 - give false information, either in your application or to meet any conditions of your accreditation

 - no longer have a valid relevant environmental permit or exemption for the waste you handle